| Prep Time: 20 mins

 French cuisine is not known to incorporate many dried spice blends in their recipes, but Quatre Épices (meaning Four Spices) is one native French blend that is traditionally used in soups, stews, ragout, and charcuterie, such as pâté and terrines.
 Our Quatre Épices blend combines freshly-ground white pepper, ginger, and the warming spices nutmeg, cloves and cinnamon (yes, ours has 5 spices :).
 For an extra flavor boost, keep this spice handy to sprinkle a little extra over your own bowl.
 Serve with crusty bread to mop up the sauce.

-2 pounds of flatiron steak or chuck, trimmed of fat and cut into 6-8 pieces
+2 lbs of flatiron steak or chuck, trimmed of fat and cut into 6-8 pieces

 2 slices of (applewood smoked) bacon, roughly chopped